datacarpentry/semester-biology/materials/ggplot.md

 * We can see that this information is no longer shared with other geoms since it is no longer the default, so we've asked for a smooth of nothing and so no smoother is shown

-* Can use this combine different aesthetics
+* Can use this to combine different aesthetics
 * Make a single model across all treatments while still coloring points

 ```r